 - How much pain and suffering they’ve experienced

 - Whether their condition has caused them to retire due to disability

 The Ferraro Law Firm has a nationwide reputation for handling lawsuits, from complaint to settlement or trial.
-The lawyers at The Ferraro Law Firm are here to help you navigate your legal options and to provide those impacted by AFFF exposure the guidance and direction that you need to make sure your case is professionally handled.
+The lawyers at The Ferraro Law Firm are here to help you navigate your legal options and to provide those impacted by AFFF exposure and the chemicals in firefighting foam the guidance and direction that you need to make sure your case is professionally handled.

 Is AFFF a carcinogen?